tp7/Sushi/README.md

-## ShiftAss ##
+## Sushi ##
-Script for shifting subtitles based on audio streams.
+Automatic subtitle shifter for SRT and ASS based on audio streams.

 ### Declaimer ###
 This script is in super early alpha stage so don't expect it to handle any complicated cases or malformed input, have nice error reporting or super advanced features.
 It is provided with hope to find some users.
 If none will be found, I will shut the project down.